arcadefx/material-ui/README.md

 - `createTableView` - Create a scrollable table view
 - `createTextField` - Create a text field with label above (for now) and includes "scrollView" support.
 If using widget.newScrollView() then include it in the parameters as "scrollView = <scrollview>" Please see fun.lua for an example.
 - `createTextBox` - Create a text box with label above (for now) and includes "scrollView" support.
 If using widget.newScrollView() then include it in the parameters as "scrollView = <scrollview>" Please see fun.lua for an example.
+- `createProgressBar` - Create an animated progress bar using "determinate" from Material Design.
+Please see menu.lua for an example.
+Includes linear call back (callBack) and later a repeating call back (repeatCallBack).
 - `actionSwitchScene` - This is built-in callback for handle scene switching for a button.
 The color of the switch can be changed.

 Additional Features